Chintan9714/CheckoutCountryCity/README.md

 # CheckoutCountryCity
-checkout page country city dropdown
+checkout page create simple shipping method and add show dropdown like country, state to a sample.
+You can use this sample module code to explore your module